 Bell’s palsy is defined as paralysis or weakness on one side of the face.
-Although not typically a long-term condition, it can lead to serious to health complications.
-There is still ongoing research to determine more about the causes of Bell’s palsy, and when it’s time to contact a healthcare provider.
+Although not typically a long-term condition, it can lead to serious health complications.
+It is important that parents know the risk factors and symptoms of infant Bell’s palsy, and when it’s time to contact a healthcare provider.

 Bell’s Palsy Symptoms

-The symptoms are usually obvious, including is a droopiness or paralysis to the facial muscles.
+The symptoms of Bell’s palsy are usually obvious, including a droopy eyelid or paralysis to the facial muscles.
 Other symptoms can include:

 - Excessive tearing or excessively dry eyes

 - Loss of or decreased sense of taste

 Tests to Confirm Diagnosis

 The symptoms of Bell’s palsy are pretty clear, and your physician can usually spot the symptoms right away.
 Your doctor can order tests like a CT scan or MRI, which can show if there is inflammation or other pathology in the brain that could explain the symptoms of Bell’s palsy.
 An Electroencephalogram (EEG) can also test the electrical and neurological movement within those nerves to be sure that the nerves are functioning properly and that they’re communicating signals effectively.